 • Quality checklist: Maintained by team with quarterly updates

-• Capacity planning model: adopted by leadership for all hiring decisions
+• Capacity and routing models: adopted by leadership for hiring decisions and incoming work prioritization

 • Career frameworks: team leads operated independently making it part of review process